 The research interests of our staff are specifically comparativist in nature, and include the European avant-garde, modernism and postmodernism, postcolonial literature, literary theory, and the relationship between literature and the visual arts.
 In addition to the research expertise of our staff, all postgraduates in Comparative Literature benefit from the activities organised by the Centre for Modern European Literature.
 These include lectures by prestigious guest speakers, research seminars, conferences and a reading group.

 The Templeman Library has excellent holdings in all our areas of research interest, with particular strengths in modern European literature.
 The School of European Culture and Languages provides high-quality IT facilities, with state-of-the art language laboratories, dedicated technical staff and designated areas for postgraduate study.
-Language-learning and translation facilities include eight all-purpose teaching rooms, two networked multimedia laboratories and a streamed film library.
+Language-learning and translation facilities include eight all-purpose teaching rooms and two networked multimedia laboratories.

 Every year, a considerable number of native speakers of foreign languages follow our courses, and several European exchange students stay on to do graduate work.
 There are also foreign language lectors who are either combining teaching with a Kent higher degree or completing a dissertation for their home universities.
 We can assist with language-training needs for overseas postgraduates, particularly where English is concerned, and are also involved in the Erasmus and Tempus networks.